How to Clean Violin Strings (Without Damaging Your Instrument)

 Why Violin Strings Get Dirty

-Every time you play, strings collect:
+Every time you play, your strings collect:

 • Rosin dust